secure-device-onboard/docs/docs/installation.md

 # Installation Guide
-This document can be used as a quick start guide to setup the Dev environment.
+This document can be used as a quick start guide to setup the Dev Environment.
 Please review the system requirements listed below before moving forward with the SDO installation and deployment.
 ## Table of Contents
 [1.
 System Requirements](#system-requirements)
 [2.
 Docker Installation](#docker-installation)